Read David Hume with voice, context, and method in the same frame.

 Where this page naturally expands

 This branch opens directly into Dialoguing with Hume, Charting Hume, and At the Edge of Miracles, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
-Nearby pages in the same branch include John Locke and George Berkeley; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.
+Nearby pages in the same branch include John Locke, George Berkeley, and Thomas Hobbes; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.